eth-act/zkevm-book/src/trees/external/interface.md

 ## Intuition
 At a high level, zkEVMs provide a *proof of correct execution*.

-Imagine two parties: a powerful *prover*, Alice, and a less powerful *verifier*, Bob.
+Imagine two parties: a computationally powerful *prover*, Alice, and a less powerful *verifier*, Bob.
 Both agree on a function `f` — for example, one implemented in Rust.
 They also share an input `x` and an output `y`, and Alice claims that `f(x) = y`.